 1. Gives students more time to review concepts

 While traditional classrooms are set up in a way that encourages active participation, asynchronous learning allows students to review notes and assignments as they go.
-Asynchronous learning methods account for students learning at different rates, those who may hesitate to share their opinion in class, or may be taking the class from a different location .
-This gives them more time to practice their understanding of the material and make sure they're ready for testing.
+Asynchronous learning methods account for students learning at different rates, those who may hesitate to share their opinion in class or maybe taking the class from a different location.
+This gives them more time to practice their understanding of the material and ensure they're ready for testing.

-2. Allows students to debate and discuss in a peaceful manner
+2. Allows students to debate and discuss peacefully

 In asynchronous learning experiences, learners can use online discussion boards to share and learn from their peers.
-With this students get a chance to hear what their peers' understanding of the topic is while putting forward their own.
-It also helps them get out of their comfort zone by interacting with others who might not share their same background or experiences.
+With this, students get a chance to hear what their peers' understanding of the topic is while putting forward their own.
+It also helps them get out of their comfort zone by interacting with others who might not share the same background or experiences.